BenchLM recommendation

 Bottom line: Most models claim 128K+ context, but actual long-context performance varies wildly.
 These benchmarks test what models can really do with their context window.

-The best open-weight option is Qwen3.5 397B (ranked #3 with a score of 65.4).
+The best open-weight option is Qwen3.8 Max (ranked #2 with a score of 79.6).
 Open-weight models are highly competitive in this category — self-hosting is a viable alternative to proprietary APIs.

-This ranking is based on provisional overall weighted scores across BenchLM.ai's scoring formula tracked by BenchLM.ai.
+This ranking uses provisional overall weighted scores from the active scoring formula.
 For detailed model profiles, click any model name below.
 To compare two specific models head-to-head, use the "vs #" links.

 The top model on this sourced reporting-family slice is GPT-5.5 by OpenAI with an average of 85.3.